Cities as nuclei of sustainability?: Country emissions

-with $\tau\approx 1.2$ and $b\simeq 1$.
-This relation can be used to eliminate the country population, $S$, in Eq.~(\ref{eq:Esmax2limit}).
-Under consideration of Eq.~(\ref{eq:smaxs}), the transition is given by $\tau+\gamma=2$, i.e. at $\gamma\approx 0.8$ a change occurs from super-linear (for $\gamma>0.8$) to sub-linear (for $\gamma<0.8$) influence of the largest city -- given Eq.~(\ref{eq:smaxs}) with $\tau\approx 1.2$.
+However, so far we have not considered any relation between $S$ and $s_{\rm max}$.
+By doing so, the transition point, based on the country emissions can be further \emph{refined}.
+In Appendix~\ref{sec:largestcity} we depict a third scaling relation, namely between the total population of a country and the population of the largest city, i.e.\ $S=b\, s_{\rm max}^\tau$.
+Eliminating $S$ in Eq.~(\ref{eq:Esmax2limit}), the transition is given by $\tau+\gamma=2$, i.e.\ at $\gamma\approx 0.8$ the change occurs from super-linear (for $\gamma>0.8$) to sub-linear (for $\gamma<0.8$) influence of the largest city (neglecting the case $\delta\ne 1$).